nmo-genio/dailyinsightai-docs/README.md

 ```

 ## Disclaimer
-With latest nextra version I could not build successfully.
-You can give a try using what I worked on.
+With latest nextra version I could not build successfully this project.
+You can give it a try making use what I worked on.